MARLEY-MC/marley/README.md

   - `events.ascii` contains the generated events in MARLEY's native format
   - `marley.log` contains logging messages from the simulation

 The example configuration file (`examples/config.js`) is heavily commented, and reading it serves as a good next step for new users.
+When you are ready to start writing your own configuration files, editing a copy of `examples/COPY_ME.js` is recommended.
+That file contains settings similar to those in `examples/config.js`, but it omits the long comments so that it may be easily modified.

 ## Authors